centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 altTitle: Wishlists
 taxonomy:
     category: docs
-excerpt: Feature that allows customers (shoppers) to save things to a list for later viewing.
+excerpt: Feature that allows customers to save products to a list for later viewing.
 ---

 ## Overview

-Customer wishlists is a valuable feature that enhances the shopping experience by allowing customers to add desired products to the wishlist.
+Customer wishlists is a feature that enhances the shopping experience by allowing customers to add desired products to the wishlist.
 Wishlists serve as a convenient way for customers to save products they are interested in, making it easier for them to track and revisit those items at a later time.

+The scope of the wishlist feature currently includes
+* Ability to have one wishlist per customer
+* Ability to add products to a wishlist
+* Ability to remove products from a wishlist

 ## What is required to enable Customer wishlists?

 Currently, Customer wishlists feature available in CheckoutAPI under the feature flag.
+Please contact our support to request enabling the feature.

 ## How does Customer wishlists work?

-Customer wishlists feature allows to add products to the list in one click and review those items at a later time and track the prices and other information.
+Customer wishlists feature allows users to add products to the list in one click,review those items at a later time and track the prices and other information.

 ### Which products can be added to wishlist?

-For customer wishlist products work the same rules as for the products that can be added to basket.
-The only exception - flexible bundles are not available for wishlist.
+The lone exception is that flexible bundles are not possible to add to the wishlist.
+Currently, wishlist supports 10000 products in 1 wishlist.

 ### Getting wishlist information through APIs

-Currently, API supports 1 wishlist per user.
+Currently, functionality supports one wishlist per user.
-Default wishlist can be requested by identifier 0 in request.
+Default wishlist can be requested by identifier 0 in the request to get customer wishlist send

+`GET <api-url>/customer/wishlists/0` request.

 It includes all the needed information to display wishlist data like:
 * `id`